 The task of creating or even reviewing health care guidelines and policies never falls to ICU trainees at the level of exam candidacy, and therefore all questions on this matter will seem foreign and mildly insulting.
 As plebs, we are not expected to participate in such matters.
 However, the college has made it important to learn how healthcare policy is made.
 There are discrete steps and important keywords to spout in the answer.

 Question 15 from the first paper of 2014 asked about the steps which would be required to review or change the guidelines for transfusion practice in the ICU.
-Question 10 from the first paper of 2017 wanted a policy to control a rampant CLABSI rate, and Question 27 from the first paper of 2019 had the candidates dealing with an epidemic of delirium.
+Question 10 from the first paper of 2017 and the identical Question 6 from the second paper of 2019 wanted a policy to control a rampant CLABSI rate.
+Question 27 from the first paper of 2019 had the candidates dealing with an epidemic of delirium.
 A similarly themed Question 4 from the second paper of 2016 had asked the candidates to set up a Rapid Response Team service, but as this falls more into the "critical care outreach" basket it has ended up in its own chapter.

 There are no official CICM resources for this, and fewer still are published works on the subject of what makes good practice in policymaking.
 Oh's Manual has nothing on the subject.
 The best resource I could find was this "Document development and review framework" from the Sydney Children's Hospital.
 The document is helpfully titled "PLEASE TYPE POLICY TITLE HERE", and features a helpful flowchart of policy development complete with warnings to run things past your department manager.
 Additionally, it has several excellent references: